 Infix can be used to adjust the hidden text associated with a scanned document.
-This text is generated by OCR (Optical Character Recognition) software from a scanned image of a printed page.
+This text is generated during OCR (Optical Character Recognition) of a scanned image or printed page.
+See "Inserting pages from a scanner" on page 142 for details of how to perform OCR on a document.